UKMT Junior Maths Challenge

 When is the date of the next Junior Maths Challenge?

-The Junior Mathematical Challenge usually takes place in April, a couple of weeks after the Easter holidays.
+The Junior Mathematical Challenge usually takes place in the second half of April or very early in May, up to a couple of weeks after the Easter holidays.
 The exact date varies from year to year.
 I keep a list of upcoming maths challenge dates here or you can also see the date of the next JMC at the UKMT website here.

 Students who do very well in the Junior Maths Challenge can go on to take either the Junior Kangaroo or Junior Mathematical Olympiad follow-on rounds.
 You can find more information about these competitions on the page here.